Christian Yelich Preview, Player Props: Brewers vs. Cardinals

-After going 0-for-3 in his last game, Christian Yelich and the Milwaukee Brewers take on the St. Louis Cardinals (who will start Zack Thompson) at 7:40 PM ET on Wednesday.
+On Thursday, Christian Yelich (coming off going 0-for-3) and the Milwaukee Brewers play the St. Louis Cardinals, whose starting pitcher will be Dakota Hudson.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Cardinals.
+He had a hitless showing in his last game (0-for-3) against the Cardinals.

 Sportsbook Promo Codes